-Review: Smart compromises make the Galaxy S21 a killer $800 smartphone
+Samsung Galaxy S21 review: Less is less

 With that being said, it's worth mentioning that while I took the S21 out to grab photo samples, I ran into a brief period after launching the camera in which performance took an absolute nosedive.
 In the default auto shooting mode, the camera was lagging with every refresh, and even after exiting the camera software, the phone was slow and unresponsive until I rebooted.

-This could have been an odd one-time fluke; I haven't been able to replicate the issue since, and the S21 has otherwise run flawlessly, but it's worth mentioning either way.
+This could have been an odd one-time fluke; I haven't been able to replicate the issue in the several months since, and the S21 has otherwise run flawlessly, but it's worth mentioning either way.
 Elsewhere, I haven't run into a situation where the 8GB of RAM have felt insufficient.

 Battery life, on the other hand, has felt a bit lacking.
 After managing great battery life from even the Pixel 5, whose predecessors had notoriously terrible longevity, I thought it was safe to assume that battery anxiety was finally a thing of the past, but after spending the last week with the Galaxy S21, I'm not so sure anymore.

-Note: This article was originally published in January 2021.
-It was updated in October 2021 with the following changes.